-Unfortunately, seromas can return.
-Your doctor may need to drain a seroma multiple times.
+Seromas may return and your doctor may need to drain a seroma multiple times.
 In some cases, your doctor may suggest removing the seroma entirely.
 This is accomplished with a very minor surgical procedure.

 Surgical drainage systems are used in some surgeries to prevent a seroma from developing.
 Before your procedure, however, you should discuss with your doctor the likelihood of developing a seroma and what they can do to help prevent it.

 Also, ask your doctor about compression garments.
 These medical devices are designed to help skin and tissue heal faster.
 They may also reduce swelling and bruising after a surgery.
 These dressings may help reduce your risk of developing a seroma.

 These small steps may help prevent a seroma from forming if you have surgery.
 If a seroma does develop, be sure to check with your doctor so you both can decide on the best steps for treatment.
 Though bothersome, seromas are rarely serious, so rest assured that you’ll eventually heal.